Agricultural Chemical User Permits

 Re-applying for an ACUP

 Approximately two months before an ACUP is due to expire, we will send to the ACUP holder a renewal letter and Application for an Agricultural Chemical User Permit (ACUP) form to the address listed on their ACUP.
 To re-apply, simply complete and send the application form and fee to the ACUP Registrar or complete your renewal online.

 If you don't receive a renewal letter, you can either contact the ACUP Registrar on 1800 678 779, download and submit the application form or renew online.
 It is your responsibility to have a valid ACUP when using 'restricted use' chemicals - the department takes no responsibility if you do not receive your renewal letter.

 You do not need to complete a chemical user refresher course in order to reapply for your ACUP.
 However, we encourage chemical users to keep up-to-date with changes in technology, current practices and regulations.

 Change of address

 If you change your address, please notify us by completing a Change of address notification for a licence or permit form and sending it to the ACUP Registrar or notify us online.

 - You must make specified records within 48 hours of using an agricultural chemical product and keep them for two years.
 Note this excludes the use of household or home garden products.

 - 'Restricted use' chemicals must be used in strict accordance with the label.
-Off-label use of these chemicals is illegal in Victoria unless the user holds a valid Section 25A Permit issued by DEDJTR.
+Off-label use of these chemicals is illegal in Victoria unless that use is authorised by a permit from the Australian Pesticides and Veterinary Medicines Authority.